SoftLaunch/Arduino-MOS/README.md

 ## Documentation
 **Yet another lightweight multitasking kernel for Arduino ...  :-)**

 But MOS is different.
+MOS stands for Macro based Operating System.
 It consists of only a view macros and thus needs per se **zero memory** (Flash and RAM)!
-But it allows multi-tasking with blocking, cooperative tasks in pure C (GCC is required)
+But it allows multitasking with blocking, cooperative tasks in pure C (GCC is required).
+Of course you could do the same with state machines but with MOS your code looks nicer and is easier to understand.

 ### API Functions

 **MOS_Break(tcb)**

-Give up for a task with higher priority.
+Give up the CPU for a task with higher priority.
 If no other task is in the state 'READY', the task will be reactivated immediately.

 **MOS_Continue(tcb)**

-Continue task execution at the previous interrupted position.
+Continue the task execution at the previous interrupted position.

 **MOS_Delay(tcb, time)**